MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/app/packagemanager/package (DELETE)**

-Uninstalls an app
+Uninstalls an app.

 Parameters
 * package : File name of the package to be uninstalled.

 **/api/app/packagemanager/package (POST)**

-Installs an App
+Installs an App.

 Parameters
 * package : File name of the package to be installed.